mnemnion/JLpeg.jl/README.md

 @rule :a ← ["abc"^0 * "123"]^1
 ```

-Always use `R"az"` and `S"abc"`` forms for ranges and sets in these macros, or you'll
+Always use `R"az"` and `S"abc"` forms for ranges and sets in these macros, or you'll
 get the wrong result.

+## Dialects

+The operator-combining pattern primitives are the basis of JLpeg.
+Being ordinary
+Julia code, they offer the maximum level of flexibility and power, and are the basis
+of the rest of the system.

+For many uses, users may prefer one of the several dialects provided.
+These are parsers written in, of course, JLpeg itself, which compile down to ordinary patterns.